 A partner in the firm, Pamela concentrates her practice in the areas of sophisticated trust and estate planning, estate administration, and residential and commercial real estate transactions.
-As part of her probate and estate planning practice, she provides advice and guidance to elders and their families in the areas of long-term care planning, conservatorship, and guardianship.
+As part of her probate and estate planning practice, she also provides advice and guidance to elders and their families in the area of long-term care planning.
 Pamela believes strongly in providing compassionate, thorough advice to clients coping with the long-term illness of a loved one, or loss of a family member.
 Pamela also enjoys working with first-time home buyers, and people looking to buy or build their dream homes.

 Pamela served as Managing Editor of the Law Review at Western New England College School of Law and earned her bachelor’s and master’s degrees in World Politics from The Catholic University of America.

 In 2013, 2014, and 2015, Pamela was named to Boston Magazine’s “Massachusetts Super Lawyers Rising Stars” list, an honor limited to no more than 2.5% of the attorneys practicing in the state.